gardener/cert-management/README.md

       --precheck-additional-wait duration                  additional wait time after DNS propagation check --precheck-nameservers string                        DNS nameservers used for checking DNS propagation.
 If explicity set empty, it is tried to read them from /etc/resolv.conf
-      --propagation-timeout duration                       propagation timeout for DNS challenge --renewal-window duration                            certificate is renewed if its validity period is shorter --secrets.pool.size int                              Worker pool size for pool secrets --server-port-http int                               HTTP server port (serving /healthz, /metrics, ...)
+      --propagation-timeout duration                       propagation timeout for DNS challenge --renewal-overdue-window duration                    certificate is counted as 'renewal overdue' if its validity period is shorter (metrics cert_management_overdue_renewal_certificates)
+      --renewal-window duration                            certificate is renewed if its validity period is shorter --secrets.pool.size int                              Worker pool size for pool secrets --server-port-http int                               HTTP server port (serving /healthz, /metrics, ...)